jackwatters45/odin-book/README.md

 # Odin Book

-- repopulate db with some default data

 - post

-  - real previews (don't forget link to view post)
-  - delete
-  - edit
-  - to option ( tag users in content??)
   - view (actually click into)

 - search
 - dashboard
 - notifications

-- guests should have some default data
+- repopulate db with some default data (guest should have some default data somehow)
 - nav break point
 - tests